Spectral gap for stochastic energy exchange model with nonuniformly positive rate function: Examples

 \section{Examples}

-In this section, we present two interesting classes of stochastic energy exchange models for which we can apply Theorem \ref{thm:main}.
+In this section, we present two interesting classes of stochastic energy exchange models for which we can apply Theorem~\ref{thm:main}.

-\subsection{the rarely interacting billiard lattice}
+\subsection{The rarely interacting billiard lattice}

-As mentioned in Introduction, the main motivation of the article \cite{GKS} was to study the models studied in \cite{GG08}, \cite{GG09}.
+As mentioned in the \hyperref[intro]{Intro}- \hyperref[intro]{duction}, the main motivation of the article \cite{GKS} was to study the models studied in \cite{GG08,GG09}.
 Gaspard and Gilbert argued that in the limit of rare collisions, the dynamics of a billiard lattice becomes a Markov jump process.
 The limiting process is actually in the class considered in this paper.
-As shown in \cite{GKS}, the process studied in \cite{GG09} has the generator of the mechanical form with
+As shown in \cite{GKS}, the process studied in \cite {GG09} has the generator of the mechanical form with

 The symbol $\vee$ denotes the maximum and $\wedge$ denotes the minimum.
 This process is reversible with respect to the product Gamma-distribution with $\ga=\frac{3}{2}$.
 Moreover, it is shown in \cite{GKS} that this measure is also reversible for the process given by the generator corresponding to any other function $\La_s$ (while keeping $\La_r$ and $P$ unchanged).
-Therefore, we consider the generator given by $\La_s(s)=s^m$ for $m \ge 0$, and denote the spectral gap on $\mathcal{S}_{\E,N}$ of the process by $\la_{GG3}^m(\E,N)$ where $3$ represents the dimension of the original mechanical model.
+Therefore, we consider the generator given by $\La_s(s)=s^m$ for $m \ge0$, and denote the spectral gap on $\mathcal{S}_{\E,N}$ of the process by $\lambda _{GG3}^m(\E,N)$ where $3$ represents the dimension of the original mechanical model.

 Here, we also consider the process obtained from the two-dimensional billiard lattice studied in \cite{GG08}.
 Changing equations (3) and (5) in \cite{GG08} to our notation yields that